aligoktas151/aligoktas151/README.md

 Hello 👋, I'm Ali GÖKTAŞ.(gokt.as79)

+🔭 I'm currently learning Software :)

+🔭I'm also a teacher.
+That's why I enjoy learning and teaching.  <:)>

-🔭 I'm currently learning Software :) 🌱 I'm currently learning HTML5, CSS3 and Javascript.
+🌱 I'm currently learning HTML5, CSS3 and Javascript.

 🔮 I want to improve myself in software and current technologies.